Birth centres (midwife-led units) can be more homely than labour wards. We run you through what to expect when you have your baby there.

 What will happen on arrival at the birth centre (midwife-led unit)?

 If you are planning to use a birthing pool, you can choose to be naked or can bring something to wear in the water.
-If you don’t fancy absolutely everything hanging out, you could wear a bikini or tankini or your normal bra.
+You could wear a bikini or tankini or your normal bra.
 If you want to be a little more covered, you could choose a T-shirt or vest on top (Tommy’s, 2018).

 Your midwife will ask you what has happened so far and ask to examine you.
 This examination will include recording your temperature, pulse and blood pressure.
-They’ll also feel your tummy to check the baby’s position and give you an internal examination (NHS, 2017).
+They’ll also feel your tummy to check the baby’s position and may offer to give you a vaginal examination (NHS, 2017).

 This will help your midwife decide whether you’re in active labour, which means you are having regular contractions and your cervix is dilated 4cm or more.
 If you’re not in active labour, they might suggest you return home until labour progresses a bit more (NICE, 2014).